 Record Label & Publishing Company

 The vast majority of people are very unaware of my music skill set.
 Music has actually been my skill set for most of my life.
 It started off as poetry.
 When I was in elementary school, I had a notebook I’d carry around with all of my poems.
 It did not take long for my poetry to turn into melodies for the soul.
-Not a day goes by where I’m not humming a tune or mumbling words to a song I am creating in my head.
-When I was going through the process of becoming a police officer, I asked officer Gidney if becoming a police officer would prevent me from recording music.
-Gidney laughed and said, “no, you’re free to get into that industry if you want.”
+Not a day goes by when I’m not humming a tune or mumbling words to a song I am creating in my head.
+When I was going through the process of becoming a police officer, I asked Officer Gidney if becoming a police officer would prevent me from recording music.
+Gidney laughed and said, “No, you’re free to get into that industry if you want.”
 Only if he knew how serious that question was.

-During these years of much needed psychological changes, I admit that I made some major mistakes in my thought process along the way.
+During these years of much-needed psychological changes, I admit that I made some major mistakes in my thought process along the way.
 For example, my main skill set and love was always music.
 As a result, why did I not pursue the music business after having an established career?

 At the time, I simply did not want to become the stereotypical rich black guy from the inner city.
 I did not want to be the black guy people assumed was successful as a result of only being an entertainer or playing sports.
 In my mind, I wanted to be a legitimate businessman who has complete ownership and control over a legitimate honorable business.
-I wanted to follow the path of the greats such as: Carnegie, John D. Rockefeller, J. P. Morgan, Robert F. Smith, Robert Johnson and many more.
+I wanted to follow the path of the greats such as: Carnegie, John D. Rockefeller, J. P. Morgan, Robert F. Smith, Robert Johnson, and many more.

 One night I saw an old friend of mine helping his father move furniture into his office building.
 I hadn’t seen Fred in years.
 As a result, I was unaware that his dad, Freddy Shy, was moving his office to the same floor where my office was located.
-When I first saw Freddy Shy he said, “man, I’ve been trying to talk to you this whole year.”
+When I first saw Freddy Shy he said, “Man, I’ve been trying to talk to you this whole year.”
 Freddy Shy is the owner of NuMuzik Consulting.
 He is an accomplished music manager with over 20 years of industry experience.
 Freddy Shy and I began to have many conversations about business and marketing.
 These conversations quickly turned into conversations about the music industry.
-In short, once Freddy learned that I had this love and skill set for music, he flat out told me that I was stupid for not starting my own label and getting into the music business.
+In short, once Freddy learned that I had this love and skill set for music, he flat-out told me that I was stupid for not starting my own label and getting into the music business.
 We had months of conversation regarding the industry.
 As a result, I quickly realized that my marketing skill set, along with my writing and producing skill set can be extremely competitive and extremely profitable.
 I finally began the process of building a record label and becoming the only music publishing company in my area.

 Please understand that I really did not want to start another business, let alone two new businesses.
 After having very deep conversations with Freddy Shy, I went into my hole and conducted massive research.
 Needless to say, I was very wrong regarding my thoughts on being in the entertainment business.
 How can I be the stereotype when the vast majority of the owners of record labels with the highest net worths do not look like me?
-Warner Music Group is owned by a Ukrainian born American businessman named Len Blavatnik.
+Warner Music Group is owned by a Ukrainian-born American businessman named Len Blavatnik.
 His net worth is over 33 Billion dollars.
-His track record is very impressive as he received the very rare honor of Knighthood and sits on multiple boards including Hardvard and Oxford University.
+His track record is very impressive as he received the very rare honor of Knighthood and sits on multiple boards including Harvard and Oxford University.
 Sir Lucian Grainge is the CEO of Universal Music Group, and Rob Stringer is the CEO of Sony Music.
 These are the top record companies in the world.
 Gosh, I was very wrong in my thought process.

 It’s crazy how the universe works.
 If I did not develop that way of thinking, I would not have a marketing and web design skill set.
 If I did not own my own marketing agency, it would cost me tens of thousands to get this record label off of the ground and more tens of thousands to pay a marketing agency to properly promote my recording artist.
 I am very thankful for pops.
-Little does he know how much his kindness and guidance means to me.
+Little does he know how much his kindness and guidance mean to me.
 I lost my father and do not have any proper males experienced enough to tell me anything useful regarding business at this point in my life.
-I’ve surpassed all of the males around me in both the mind, family structure, career and business.
+I’ve surpassed all of the males around me in both the mind, family structure, career, and business.
 Consequently, pops was essential and very relevant in my mindset in starting my record company.
 His insight was extremely valuable and I’m very grateful.
 All I must do now is be sure to get some coin in his pockets.

 Lastly, I must mention my artist and brother Drip Sanchez (Kenny Allen).
 This would be a very lengthy read if I wrote down all the details of how Drip Sanchez and I started as brothers all the way into building a business.
 A piece of our story is written down in his album memoir.
 Jay Z said something of this nature during an interview.
 “With hard work and practice you can create a better artist, but you cannot create a superstar.”
-During this process Drip has taught me so much not only about this business but about myself.
+During this process, Drip has taught me so much not only about this business but about myself.
 He is fearless.
 When he walks into a room, the room lights up and the attention is on him.
-I often tell Kenny that I feel as if I am riding around listening to Drake before anyone was aware who Drake was.
+I often tell Kenny that I feel as if I am riding around listening to Drake before anyone was aware of who Drake was.
 When 40 was riding around telling everyone that a guy from Toronto named Aubrey is going to be the biggest name in the industry.
 This is how I feel about Drip.
 Drip Sanchez is simply a superstar.
 It’s like a cheat code having him as a brother and an artist.
 The entire world will eventually witness what I already know.

 Growing Up On The East Side of Buffalo